Athena – Punjabi Tikka – The Best Value Curry in Europe

 A lovely Salad arrived with the usual Raita sauce.
 Enjoyed this mix.

 The Keema looked very oily and usually this does not matter.
-Today, I though the meat was fairly fatty and I started to pick out better mince with peas., trying to avoid the fatty pieces.
+Today, I thought the meat was fairly fatty and I started to pick out better mince with peas., trying to avoid the fatty pieces.

 Overall, good flavour, but I did not finish my dish.
 Thoroughly enjoyed the Salad and the soft, warm bread.